JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 # Contributor's Guide

-Once you've read through this page, take this [Contributor's Test](https://github.com/JacquesCarette/Drasil/blob/main/doc/Contributor's%20Test/ContributorTest.pdf) to gauge your understanding of git and other Drasil-related topics (**highly recommended** for future contributors).
+Once you've read through this page, you can take this [Contributor's Test](https://github.com/JacquesCarette/Drasil/blob/main/doc/Contributor's%20Test/ContributorTest.pdf) to gauge your understanding of git and other Drasil-related topics (**highly recommended** for future contributors).

 ## Preparing Your Workspace